 In the recent documentary-drama The Social Dilemma (Rhodes & Orlowski, 2020), the rise of social media and its potential damage to society is explored.
-The movie paints a picture of doom and gloom in which the financial exploitation of users, the rise of addiction, the role of social media in the distribution of false news and its deleterious effect on mental health are discussed by people who are or were employed by social media giants.
+The movie paints a picture of doom and gloom in which the financial exploitation of users, the rise of addiction, the role of social by social media giants.

-Watch the trailer of the movie The Social Dilemma (Rhodes & Orlowski, 2020).
+Reflective Activity Watch the trailer of the movie The Social Dilemma (Rhodes & Orlowski, 2020).